← Back to Blog

 A service landing page Service + FAQPage Article

 The Bottom Line: Audit every page that currently uses Article schema.
 If the page contains product data, comparison data, how-to steps, or FAQ content, switch to the appropriate type.
-This single change can shift your odds ratio from 0.76 (negative) to 1.39 or higher (positive).

 Schema Completeness Level Citation Rate Gap vs. No Schema